rwarbelow/kwk-level-1-week-1-lectures/016_intro_to_the_internet.md

 # How The Web Works

-__Direct Copy of https://github.com/learn-co-curriculum/kwk-l1-how-the-web-works-readme/blob/master/README.md should be edited a bit to be made simpler for students but it's good__

 This lesson will take a step back from more technical descriptions/coding skills and focus more on demystifying 'how the internet works'.
 Specifically, this lesson addresses the server/client distinction as well as HTML requests/responses.

 ## SWBATS